How To Choose a Guest Bed - Temporary Bed - Best Inflatable Beds

 Basics of choosing a good inflatable bed

-Twin size air mattress, if it's true to size and most of the best ones are, are the same size as your regular twin bed (39x74").
-Their capacity is in the range of 400-500 lbs, making them a solid choice for two peopl to sleep on.
+Twin-size air mattresses, if it's true to size and most of the best ones are, are the same size as your regular twin bed (39x74").
+Their capacity is in the range of 400-500 lbs, making them a solid choice for two people to sleep on.

-Most inflatable beds for home use come with a built in pump with adjustble firmness settings (usually 3 or more pre-sets).
+Most inflatable beds for home use come with a built-in pump with adjustable firmness settings (usually 3 or more pre-sets).

-On the higher end, you'll will the inflatables with aheftier price tag that include what's called a Never Flat or a "Smart" pump.
-This pump is designed not to allow changes in pressure – to put it simply, the beds cannot deflate because the pump keeps adding air if the air bed starts losing it (air, that is).
+On the higher end, you will see the inflatables come with a heftier price tag that includes a Never Flat or a "Smart" pump.
+This pump is designed not to allow changes in pressure – to put it simply, the beds cannot deflate because the pump keeps adding air if the air bed starts deflating.